 Texas is a community property state.
 The court shall order a division of the estate of the parties in a manner that the court deems just and right, having due regard for the rights of each party and any children of the marriage.
 Property that would be considered marital property (whether acquired in the state or not) is subject to division.
 Property that would be considered separate property (whether acquired in the state or not) is not subject to division.

 The court shall determine the rights of both spouses in a pension, retirement plan, annuity, individual retirement account, employee stock option plan, stock option, or other form of savings, bonus, profit-sharing, or other employer plan or financial plan of an employee or a participant, regardless of whether the person is self-employed, in the nature of compensation or savings.
-In a decree of divorce or annulment, the court shall specifically divide or award the rights of each spouse in an insurance policy.
-[Based on Texas Statutes; Family Code, Chapter 7.002, 7.003 and 7.004]
+In a divorce decree, the court shall specifically divide or award the rights of each spouse in an insurance policy.

 What’s the general rule of property division (equitable distribution, community property, or legal title)?
-Texas is a community property state.
-However, the rules about marital property are different in Texas than those of other community property states.
+We live in a community property state.
+However, the rules about marital property are different here than those of other community property states.

 The court can divide the community property in a “just and right” fashion – that means whatever the judge thinks is fair under the circumstances.